openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 `*.apps.<cluster>.<base>` DNS entries which originally pointed at the single control-plane node will remain correct even in the face of newly added worker nodes.

+In any other situations, the installer will set `IngressPlacement` to `Workers`, resulting in the same default behavior as before this enhancement, namely that `IngressController` pod replicas are scheduled on worker nodes and determined according to the `InfrastructureTopology`.

+In the future, when IPI-installed single control-plane node clusters in the cloud no longer provision a load-balancer by default, they would also benefit from having the installer set the `IngressPlacement` to `ControlPlane`.

 ### Risks and Mitigations